 Roofing generates significant debris.
 Full cleanup and haul-away should be included in your quote — confirm it is.
 A nail/magnet sweep of your driveway and yard should also be standard; if it's not mentioned, ask.

-How to Finance Your Seattle Roof Replacement
+How to Finance Your New Roof in Seattle

 A $15,000–$25,000 expense isn't in most people's savings account.
-Here are the realistic options.
+Here are the realistic options — with honest trade-offs for each.

 Contractor Financing Programs